AndyDune/StringReplace/README.md

 ## Custom Functions

-Yup can add own function with replace rules.
-Markers and function are nor case sensitive.
+Yup can add your own functions with replace rules.
+Markers and functions are not case sensitive.

 ```php